Research and Evidence

 Food insecurity

 The HDRC Aberdeen research team have participated in research into the causes of infant food insecurity.
 A review of research findings has been completed in order to gather a fuller understanding of the issues and to help to identify potential ways of tackling infant food insecurity in the local context of Aberdeen.
 The team is in the process of creating an interactive map of foodbank locations to make it easier for anyone in need to locate the nearest suitable food bank.
 Additionally, they are finishing an analysis of the Scottish Government’s policy landscape on food insecurity and poverty, which will identify opportunities for improvement.
 This work was presented in a poster at the Annual Scientific Meeting for the Society for Social Medicine and Population Health in September 2024.
 HDRC Aberdeen has been working with Food Poverty Action Aberdeen and with Community Planning Aberdeen’s Anti-Poverty Outcome Improvement Group on this work.
-The research team will host a workshop at the HDRC conference in November 2024, the exact content of this workshop is still to be decided.
+In addition, a dedicated workshop session was hosted at our Conference in November 2024 to share our findings to the attendees.
+The outputs of this workshop will be compiled in our Conference Report in due course.

 Read the Protocol